 Again, you can build on what you already have in place and add On-Demand Service.
 This is a skill or task based service.

 How is this different from what we do now?
-Currently, the employee covering the computer lab area would help this type of walk in customer.
+Currently, the employee covering the computer lab area would help this type of walk-in customer.
 They do a great job, but are frequently interrupted to help others, and sometimes must pass the customer off to another employee.
 The goal for on-demand service is to have up to 2 hours of uninterrupted time that is dedicated to that person.

 How is this possible?
 Over the past months you have been training your staff members, a few at a time, to teach scheduled courses.
 They have all improved their own technology skills, are now familiar with the curriculum and have the skills needed to complete any number of tasks.